THLO/harpo/README.md

 # harpo
-A tool for secret-shared passphrases.
+A tool for secret-shared seed phrases.